exasol/dynamodb-virtual-schema/doc/schemaMappingArchitecture.md

-# Schema mapping software architecture
+# Schema Mapping Software Architecture

 The `JsonMappingFactory` reads the schema mapping from a [schema mapping file](https://exasol.github.io/dynamodb-virtual-schema/schema_doc/index.html)
 .
 It builds a mapping representation using the following class structure: